thachmpham/thachmpham.github.io/md/about.md

 # Greetings
 *Hello and a warm welcome.
 Thank you for taking time to visit.*

 I'm **Thach**, a software developer.
-I write this blog to build a resource for easy reference.
+I created this blog as a resource that's easy to look up when needed.
 The posts here are primarily focused on technical and programming topics.
 I hope you’ll find something interesting or helpful as well.

 *Thanks again and wishing you a great day ahead.*